 Bluetooth pairing may also be made via pre-configured Near Field Communication (NFC) tags.
 NFC tags allow users with NFC capable/enabled devices to quickly pair with the EX-UBT by tapping their device to the tag.
 Instructions for enabling the NFC function will vary by device.
 Note that Apple® devices do not support NFC-assisted compatibility at this time.

-Each EX-UBT ships with two NFC tags that have been configured with the default hostname of the associated EX-UBT and are write-protected.
+Each EX-UBT ships with two NFC tags that have been write-protect configured with the default hostname of the associated EX-UBT.

 Software & programming